-PITTSFIELD, MASS, January 7, 2015 – Berkshire Bank has announced it will honor thirty (30) high school seniors in Massachusetts, New York, Connecticut and Vermont through its annual Scholarship Awards Program.
-The Program will award $45,000 in total scholarship dollars to students who have demonstrated community service through their volunteer efforts, have been successful academically and have a financial need.
-Additionally, students must attend a high school that is located in a community with a Berkshire Bank office or in a community primarily served by a Berkshire Bank office.
+PITTSFIELD, MASS, January 7, 2016 – Berkshire Bank has announced it will honor 30 high school seniors in Massachusetts, New York, Connecticut and Vermont for their volunteer service through their foundation’s annual Scholarship Awards Program.
+The program will award $45,000 in total scholarship dollars to students who have exemplified community service through their volunteer efforts, have succeeded academically and demonstrate a financial need.
+Additionally, students must attend a high school that is located in a county with a Berkshire Bank office.

-Through the program, thirty $1,500 scholarships will be awarded to high school seniors who will be attending a two- or four-year college in the fall.
-Applications are evaluated based on their record of volunteerism in the community, academic standing and financial need.
-Applicants must have a minimum GPA of a 3.0 and a family household income under $75,000 to be eligible to apply.
-Students must apply online by Wednesday March 25, 2015.
-An independent team of bank employee volunteers will review all applications and select this year’s winners.
+Through the program, 30 scholarships of $1,500 will be awarded to high school seniors who will be attending a two- or four-year college in the fall.
+Applications are evaluated based on the student’s record of volunteerism in the community, academic standing and financial need.
+Applicants must have a minimum 3.0 GPA and a family household income under $75,000 to be eligible to apply.
+Students must apply online by Wednesday March 23, 2016.
+An independent team of more than 200 bank employee volunteers will review the applications and select this year’s recipients.

-Scholarships will be awarded in the regions where Berkshire Bank branches are located, with fourteen (14) available in Massachusetts, eleven (11) available in New York, two (2) in Connecticut, and (3) in Vermont.
-Students can apply online though the Bank’s website atwww.berkshirebank.com/scholarships.
-To be considered, all applications must be submitted online by March 25 at 4:00 p.m.
-Additional information about this year’s program can be obtained on the bank’s website or by contacting Berkshire Bank Foundation at [email protected].
+Scholarships will be awarded in the geographic regions where Berkshire Bank branches are located, with fourteen (14) available in Massachusetts, eleven (11) in New York, two (2) in Connecticut, and (3) in Vermont.
+Students may apply online though the Bank’s website at www.berkshirebank.com/scholarships.
+To be considered, all applications must be submitted online by March 23rd at 4:00 p.m.
+Additional information about this year’s program can be obtained through the bank’s website or by contacting Berkshire Bank Foundation at firstname.lastname@example.org.

 About Berkshire Bank